LIMUNIMI/DJeye/README.md

 0. enable fullscreen (`F11`).
 0. Enable "big library" from the button on the top-left.
 0. Put djeye-controller and MIXXX in the same desktop, so that MIXXX is "under" the controller.

+# TODO
+- [ ] Implement playlist controls instead of library controls, to avoid atefacts in the browser code.

 # Architecture
 The configuration of the controller is quite easy to modify, just chenge the initializer list's parameters.